-Running a successful guest loyalty program doesn’t mean you need to have a massive budget to compete with big brands.
-There are several things smaller hotels can do to attract, retain, and reward guests for long term loyalty.
+Running a successful hotel guest loyalty program doesn’t mean you need to have a massive budget to compete with big brands.
+There are several things smaller hotels can do to attract, retain, and reward hotel guests for long term loyalty.
 As part of our recent hospitality study, we asked 7,000 travelers what it would take to gain their loyalty.
 Based on their feedback, here are the 3 most important elements to consider.

 1. If you want to attract your guests’ attention, be their local ambassador.

 70% of global guests want hotels to provide more advice on unique activities to do in the area before their trip.
 Yet, only 20% of them can get this unique advice from the hotel they are interested in.
 This is a lucrative opportunity for hoteliers since travelers that book activities ahead of their trip spend 47% more on lodging than those who wait until they arrive.
 Here’s some ideas to help create unique experiences that prove you’re a trusted source for local culture.

 - Partner with as many local businesses as you can.
 Travelers want options, so craft exclusive ways for your loyal guests to easily experience what’s trending around town.

 - Immerse guests in the local flavor without forcing them to leave the property.
 Hang art from local artists in the lobby or invite a band to play during happy hour.

 - Use your marketing channels to promote the benefits of your location and what unique attractions guests can enjoy.
 Leverage social media accounts to continually update what’s new and trending in your property and in the area.

 2. If you want to build hotel guest loyalty you need guest data